fatfish-lab/aquarium-documentation/src/web/applications/tasks.md

 ## Activity

-On the left you have the activity sidebar that regroup all the comments and timelogs of the task.
+On the right you have the activity sidebar that regroup all the comments and timelogs of the task.
 You can filter that list by clicking on the `Comments` or `Timelogs` buttons.